severalnines/docs/user-guide/postgresql/nodes.rst

 Rebuild Replication Slave
 ``````````````````````````

 Exclusive for slave node.
-Rebuilds replication slave on this node from another master.
+It rebuilds replication slave on this node from another master.
 This is only relevant if you have setup a replication slave for the cluster and you want to re-sync the data.
 It uses ``pg_basebackup`` to stage the replication data.

 .. caution:: *Rebuilding Replication Slave* will wipe out the selected node's PostgreSQL data directory.